Nutrition for Hardgainers

 Meal Consistency

 The perfect plan you hold for three days builds less muscle than the decent plan you hold for twelve weeks.
 Tracking, meal prep, routine — those are the invisible multipliers.
 Every meal you skip is a daily deficit you cannot make up later.
-Nutrition for hardgainers is a daily box-tick, not a weekly optimisation.
+Nutrition for hardgainers is a daily box-tick, not a weekly optimisation — the same logic as recovery.

 In 2023 I knew everything about training — and I was stuck at 65 kg.
 Not because I was training too little.
 Because I was not eating enough.
 Sixteen months later I hit 75.52 kg.
 No magic, no extreme bulk.
 Just: enough calories every single day, evenly spread, never skipped.
 Training only sets the stimulus.
 Nutrition builds the muscle.